lawrenceevalyn/THE-DISS/writing/DISSERTATION.md/DISSERTATION.md

 1792

 Availability: can’t find

-The first story is by Oliver Goldsmith and takes more than a page before its “joke” becomes entirely evident.
-Reading this short story it becomes easier to see the Vicar of Wakefield as also having a comic bent to its sheer quantity of miseries.....
-Though I still feel like there is some real sincerity there (as indeed there is some sincerity in The Disabled Solder in its implicit social critique)

-A few pieces indicate their sources - Goldsmith is a selling point on the title page, and a few on the inside indicate that they are taken from the spectator, but others don’t.
-How much piracy was involved?

 Mostly the rules are about paying appropriate fees (there is a blank for the amount to be written in by hand!) and the logistics of horses, training, and uniforms.
 There is a lot of training available and drills required, including a lot of surveillance/record-keeping of who is in town to be called to serve.